-The Isle Education Trust model of governance ensures each academy has an Academy Oversight Committee (AOC) on which governors sit.
+The Isle Education Trust model of governance ensures each academy has an Academy Oversight Committee (AOC) or Management Oversight Committee (MOC) on which governors sit.

-The remit of the AOC is focussed specifically around the areas of Behaviour and Attitudes and Personal Development where governors are encouraged to work closely alongside leaders and managers to help define the vision and direction of the academy.
+The remit of the Coritnai MOC is focussed specifically around the areas of Behaviour and Attitudes and Personal Development where governors are encouraged to work closely alongside leaders and managers to help define the vision and direction of the academy.

-Key roles and responsibilities of the AOC include:
+Key roles and responsibilities of the MOC include:

 - Upholding the Trust vision and values